download dots

 Overview

+Give your customers their own login.
 Your published Taskade Genesis app has its own users, separate from your workspace teammates.
-The App Users surface is the admin dashboard where you invite, list, tag, and revoke them.
+A solo realtor can run a marketing site plus a private inbound CRM where each lead signs in and sees only their own deal.
+The App Users screen is where you invite, list, tag, and revoke those people.
 Same place every time.
 Built into every app you publish.

 TL;DR: App Users (beta) gives every published Taskade Genesis app a built-in admin surface for end users.
-Customers sign in with email, Google, Microsoft, or single sign-on.
-You see who joined, when, and from which provider.
+Customers sign in with their email.
+You see who joined and when.
 Tag them as client, beta-tester, or anything you invent.
 Revoke a seat in one click.
 Pair with GenesisAuth for sign-in and with Taskade Projects for per-user personalization.
 Free to try; paid-app access is gated on the new Stripe-backed App Kit.

 App Users tab in a Taskade Genesis app showing invite, sign-in, and member management